 We have served almost every Albuquerque Public Elementary School over our history, but we encourage schools that have never hosted the presentation or haven't scheduled it in a while to give us a call.

-What do I do to get Roots of Jazz at my school?
+How do I bring Roots of Jazz to my school?